hashicorp/terraform-provider-awscc/docs/data-sources/ec2_security_group.md

 - `group_id` (String) The group ID of the specified security group.
 - `group_name` (String) The name of the security group.
 - `security_group_egress` (Attributes List) [VPC only] The outbound rules associated with the security group.
 There is a short interruption during which you cannot connect to the security group. (see [below for nested schema](#nestedatt--security_group_egress))
+- `security_group_id` (String) The group name or group ID depending on whether the SG is created in default or specific VPC
 - `security_group_ingress` (Attributes List) The inbound rules associated with the security group.
 There is a short interruption during which you cannot connect to the security group. (see [below for nested schema](#nestedatt--security_group_ingress))
 - `tags` (Attributes List) Any tags assigned to the security group. (see [below for nested schema](#nestedatt--tags))
 - `vpc_id` (String) The ID of the VPC for the security group.